chriswilding/jlox/README.md

 Lox is the programming language from [Crafting Interpreters](https://craftinginterpreters.com) by Bob Nystrom.

 This repository contains my implementation of the jlox tree-walk interpreter written while following the book.
+My implementation uses a number of Java 17 features includes records and switch expressions.

 ## Prerequisites